nationalarchives/dr2-ingest/docs/architecture-decision-records/0003-authentication-for-on-premises-servers-with-aws.md

 ## Context

-As an organization, we have an on-premises server that needs to integrate with our Amazon Web Services (AWS) infrastructure.
+As an organisation, we have an on-premises server that needs to integrate with our Amazon Web Services (AWS) infrastructure.
 The server hosts critical data which will be used for our custodial copy workflow.
 We need to establish a robust and secure authentication mechanism to allow the server to access the resources it needs in AWS and to minimise the risk of data or credentials being leaked or the backup data being lost.

 ## Decision